Yarrow for Oral Care

 About herbal tinctures

 Tinctures that use the aerial (above ground) parts of the plant, yarrow included, are more potent if made from fresh herbs rather than dried.
+Australia has a provider of tinctures made from fresh plant materials so don't be put off if your health provider tells you they're unavailable.

 - avoid the use of yarrow during pregnancy